Public information on the ABR may be accessed by anyone for any purpose via ABN LookupExternal Link and data.gov.au.

-Public, non-public and suppressed information is also provided to eligible government agencies.
+Public and non-public information is also provided to eligible government agencies.

-Your details may also be suppressed if the Registrar of the ABR determines it is not in the public interest to have your public information published on those sites.
-For example, if your entity’s legal name contains a potentially undesirable word or expression that may be offensive to others.
+Your details may also not be disclosed if the Registrar of the ABR determines it is not in the public interest to have information published – for example, if your entity’s legal name contains a word or expression that may be offensive to others.

-If a request for suppression is successful at the time of registration, the following information will not be published for public view on those sites:
+If a request for non-disclosure is successful at the time of registration, the following information will not be published for public view on those sites:

-If you have undergone a gender reassignment you can request to have your name suppressed in the historical record displayed on ABN Lookup and data.gov.au
+If you've had a gender reassignment you can ask that your name not be disclosed in the historical record displayed on ABN Lookup and data.gov.au.

-To request to have your details suppressed you or your authorised contact can write to the ABR with a statutory declaration explaining the reasons.
+To request that your details not be disclosed, you or your authorised contact can write to us with a statutory declaration explaining the reasons.
 You will need to provide:

 Supporting information is required and may include:

-In most cases, you will receive a letter advising you of the outcome of your application within 20 business days.
+In most cases, you'll receive a letter advising you of the outcome of your application within 20 business days.

-If your request to have your ABN details suppressed is refused, it may be because there is insufficient evidence to prove that you or your family may be endangered.
+We may refuse your request if there is insufficient evidence that you or your family may be endangered.

 If you are not happy with the decision you may lodge an objection.